AdobeDocs/cc-everywhere/src/pages/guides/tutorials/full-editor.md

 ## Coding the Integration

-You can read the existing code in the sample, but it's always best to learn by doing!
+You can just read the existing code in the sample, but it's always best to learn by doing!
 We suggest following along and typing the code in—even small mistakes can lead to important discoveries.

 The [sample](#) is a simple web application built with [Vite](https://vitejs.dev/), which takes care of the entire HTTPS setup and hot reloading.[^1] As customary, we'll work in the `src` folder with the simplest setup possible: HTML, JS, and CSS, one file each.